CESNET/du-docs/docs/desktop.md

 If you feel you do not need the application anymore, you can delete it.
 Just navigate to `App & Marketplace` (1), `Installed Apps` (2), select the application (3) and hit `Delete` (4).
 The data in home directory is not deleted in case you check persistent home.
 Running the application again with the same `Name` restores access to the home directory folder.

 ![appdel](desktop/appdel.png)

+## Install Additional Software

+It is possible to install additional software into running desktop either using system install or `conda` system.

+### System Install

+`apt-get install`, `apt install`, or `dpkg -i` commands can be used to install any package into the running desktop.
+However, if the desktop is restarted, all installed packages are lost and have to be installed again.
+All mentioned commands are shell aliases using `fakeroot` and those aliases are working in `bash` only, if using different shell, it might be needed to use e.g.: `fakeroot apt-get install [package]`.

+### Conda

+We strongly recommend to use `mamba` tool in favor of `conda` as it is faster.
+If you setup virtual conda environment into home directory, everything installed using `conda` or `mamba` will be persistent.
+For more information [see official conda documentation](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#managing-environments), specifically `Specifying a location for an environment`.